telerik/ajax-docs/controls/colorpicker/appearance-and-styling/creating-a-custom-skin.md

-The following tutorial demonstrates creating a custom __RadColorPicker__ skin, using the default skin as a base.
+The following tutorial demonstrates creating a custom **RadColorPicker** skin, using the default skin as a base.
 This new skin will take the appearance of the color picker from its default look:
->caption

 ![](images/colorpicker-appearance002.png)

 ...to the following:
->caption

 ![](images/colorpicker-appearance003.png)